eranroz/dnase/README.md

 # Features
 * Discrete and continuous Hidden Markov Model
 * Score functions to evaluate genome segmentation, based on different assumptions:
- * enrichment of regions
+ * enrichment of chromatin modifications
  * consistency between different samples
- * gene breaks - number of genes that fall between two domains
+ * gene breaks - number of genes that fall between domains
-* Various script for download, transform and integration of data from different source
+* Various script for download, transform and integration of data from different sources
+* Performance and portability: works under Linux and Windows with 64-bit.
+The project includes some cython code for critical code paths: a parser for bed graph files (parsing ~500Mb file in ~10 sec) and some HMM algorithms (Viterbi)

 # Installation and usage
 The project is written in python 3, with some cython and c in critical code paths.
 It doesn't have UI but some command line tools.